Jlagerstrom12/Azure-SOC/README.md

 ## Metrics Before Hardening / Security Controls

-The following table shows the metrics we measured in our insecure environment for 24 hours:<br/>
+The following table shows the metrics measured in the insecure environment for 24 hours:<br/>
 Start Time 2024-07-30 17:43<br/>
 Stop Time 2024-07-31 17:43